smok-serwis/smok-client/docs/predicates.rst

 Since sensors are an server-side construct, but predicates make use of them, here's a section about sensors.

+Note that you can't define any sensors yourself and must rely on the server to do that.

 There's a way to access the value of a sensor.
 Where SMOK would represent the value of a sensor either by a JSONable value, or by a value and it's units (via pint_), `smok-client` does away with units, and returns sensor values only as JSONable values.